Bilal2453/coro-docs/docs/coro-channel.md

 end
 ```

-Note: usually though you don't use that with a TTY, it was used in the above example for simplicity.
+Note: usually though you don't use it like this with a TTY handle, it was used like this in the above example just to make it simple.

 ----